SidxA/bureau/README.md

 - **Algorithm**: Select the most common OCR result from multiple outputs.
 - **Python Libraries**: Use `collections.Counter` for result tallying.

+# Strategy for Calculating a Unified OCR Confidence Metric

+1. **Character-Level Confidence Calculation**:
+   - Calculate the average confidence score for each structural element (paragraph, table, etc.).
+   - Use weighted averaging if confidence scores are available at different granularities (character, word, line).

+2. **Error Rate Estimation**:
+   - Periodically test OCR output against a validation set.
+   - Adjust the overall confidence score based on the observed error rate.

+3. **Consistency Check Across Tools**:
+   - Compare OCR outputs from different tools for each structural element.
+   - Adjust confidence scores based on the level of agreement.

+4. **Post-Processing Corrections Tracking**:
+   - Monitor the frequency and extent of manual corrections post-OCR.
+   - Factor in the correction rate to adjust the element-wise confidence score.

+5. **Final Confidence Metric**:
+   - Combine the above metrics into a single confidence score for each structural element.
+   - This can be a weighted sum or an algorithmically determined score considering all factors.

 # project aim
 pdf comprehension backend to build personal bureaucratic database